 Understanding Testing Quadrants in Agile Development

 Testing is a crucial aspect of software development that ensures the product meets the desired quality and performance standards.
 In Agile development, Brian Marick's testing quadrants framework offers a comprehensive approach to categorizing and managing tests.
 This model helps teams visualize and implement a variety of test types and techniques across different levels of the software development lifecycle (SDLC).
-Here’s a detailed look at the four quadrants, each with its unique focus and purpose.
+Here is a detailed look at the four quadrants, each with its unique focus and purpose.

 Quadrant 1: Technology-Facing Tests that Support the Developers